tim-schneider/nexus-ansible-collection/roles/config_api/README.md

 - `nexus_admin_password:`

 If you want to enable the Pro features, please note that you have to provide your own license.
-If your Nexus instance is already running on the Pro version, you still need the `nexus_enable_pro` set to true, to execute the tasks that are compatible with Nexus Pro.
+If your Nexus instance is already running on the Pro version, you still need the `nexus_enable_pro_version` set to true, otherwise it will remove your license!

 Role Variables
 --------------